Data Overview

 HydroMID® Study Analysis*

-Results of a Bench Model Investigation Bacterial Adhesion
+Results of a Bench Model Investigation Bacterial Adhesion:

 • The purpose of this study was to compare bacterial adhesion on catheter samples using in-vitro blood flow and static models.